kubrickfr/avsc-wiki/API.md

   + `namespace` {String} Optional parent namespace.
   + `registry` {Object} Optional registry of predefined type names.
   + `unwrapUnions` {Boolean} By default, Avro expects all unions to be wrapped inside an object with a single key.
 Setting this to `true` will prevent this, slightly improving performance (encoding is then done on the first type which validates).
   + `typeHook` {Function} Function called after each new Avro type is instantiated.
-The new type is available as `this` and the relevant schema as first and only argument.
+The new type is available as `this` and the relevant schema as first and only argument. **Not yet implemented.**

 ### `avsc.parseFile(path, [opts])`